Our History

 2018

-Cheer DC presented its second annual donation of $10,000 to the Wanda Alston Foundation.
+Cheer DC presented its first major annual donation of $5000 to SMYAL.

 2020